dkomnen/ctci-cheat_sheet/README.md

 Bidirectional search is used to find the shortest path between a source and destination node.
 It operates by essentially running two simultaneous breadth-first searches, one from each node.
 When their searches collide, we have found a path.

+## Object-Oriented Design
+### How to Aproach
+#### 1. Handle ambiguity
+OOD questions are often intentionally vague in order to test whether you'll make assumptions or if you'll ask clarifying questions.

+When being asked an OOD question, you should inquire who is going to use it and how they are going to use it.
+Depending on the question, you might even want to go through the 'six W': who, what, where, when, how, why

+#### 2. Define the core objects
+Consider what the core objects are going to be in the given scenario, and define them.

+#### 3. Analyze relationships
+Think about the relationships between the defined objects.
+Do they inherit one another?
+Are they many-to-many or one-to-many?
+Ask clarifying questions from your interviewer.

+#### 4. Investigate actions
+At this point you should have a basic outline of your OOD.
+What remains is to define the actions the objects will take and how they relate to each other.
+You may find that you have forgotten some objects, and need to update your design.

+### Design patterns
+The singleton and factory design pattern are widely used in interviews.

+## Recursion and Dynamic Programming

+### How to Aproach
+Recursive solutions, by defition, are built off of solutions to subproblems.

+There are many ways to divide a problem into subproblems.
+Three of the most common approaches to develop an algorithm are bottom-up, top-down, and half-half.

+#### Bottom-up approach
+The bottom-up approach is the most intuitive.
+We start with knowing how to solve the problem for a simple case, like a list with only one element.
+Then we figure out how to solve for two elements, then three and so on.
+The key here is to think about how you can build the solution for one case off of the previous case (or multiple previous cases).

+#### Top-down approach
+The top down approach can be more complex, since it's less concrete.
+But sometimes, it's the best way to think about the problem.

+In these problems, we think about how we can divide the problem for case N into subproblems.

+#### Half-half approach
+It's often effective to divide the data set in half.

+For example, binary search works with a 'half-half' approach.
+When we look for an element in a sorted array, we first figure out which half of the array contains the value.
+Then we recurse and search for it in that half.

+Merge sort tis also a 'half-half' approach.
+We sort each half of the array and then merge together the sorted halves.

+### Recursive vs Iterative solutions
+Recursive algorithms can be very space inefficient.
+If your algorithm recurses to a depth of n, it uses at least O(n) memory.

+Before diving into recursive code, ask yourself how hard it would be to implement it iteratively, and discuss the tradeoffs with your interviewer.

+### Dynamic Programming
+Dynamic programming is mostly just a matter of taking a recursive algorithm, and finding the overlapping subproblems(that is, repeated calls).
+You then cache those results for future recursive calls.